Botanical Garden of Brussels: Building

-The main orangery building (Le Botanique) is one-story high and its south-facing neoclassical facade is preceded by two terraces.
+The main orangery building (Le Botanique) is one-story high and its south-facing neoclassical façade is preceded by two terraces.
 It consists of a central rotunda with a dome, and is flanked by two wings lined with windows, each ending in a slightly offset pavilion with Ionic columns.
 Access to the first terrace is done from the garden via four ramps: two facing the side pavilions and two others, converging, facing the rotunda.
 In addition, two straight lateral staircases and a central convex staircase lead to the second terrace.
 Greenhouses are attached to the two side wings.
 Others are located below the level of the second terrace, between the stairs giving access to it.

 Though it has been transformed to meet its new function as a cultural centre (including concert halls and showrooms), the interior of the building retains most of its original appearance.
 The former herbarium room in the west wing was transformed into a cafeteria, and the two pavilions into the entrance hall and a multipurpose room.
 The transit between the different rooms is done through the former greenhouses attached to the side wings and the rotunda.